How can schools improve communication with parents? Here are four actions you can — and should — take.

-Consider using technology such as a mobile app to help families keep up with school updates.
+Also, consider using technology — such as a mobile app — to help families keep up with school updates.

 As schools move toward paperless systems, they can offer convenient mobile access to school and student registration information as well as online payment forms for field trips, classes, and other important school events.

-Likewise, messages such as event reminders and announcements regarding fundraising initiatives can be sent to parents via text, email, or automated calls.
+Likewise, messages (event reminders, announcements, fundraising initiatives, etc.) can be sent to parents via text, email, or automated calls.
 This makes it easier for schools to contact parents more often and help schools meet parents where they are most comfortable communicating.

-Gone are the days of depending on the student backpack messaging system for getting important messages to parents.
+Gone are the days of depending on the good ol’ Student Backpack Messaging System (let’s call it the SBMS) for getting critical and time-sensitive messages to parents.